Use indexing to reduce the number of record pairs that are potential matches.

 The output of a call to

-vector, the same length as
+A logical vector, the same length as

-, indicating which record pairs should be
+comparison_list$record_pairs, indicating which record pairs should be

 kept as potential matches.
 These potential matches do not have to be

-transitive (see the argument cc
+transitive (see the argument cc).

-indicator of whether to find the transitive
+A numeric indicator of whether to find the transitive

-, and use these potential matches instead
+closure of pairs_to_keep, and use these potential matches instead

-of just those from pairs_to_keep
+of just those from pairs_to_keep. cc should be 1 if the

-transitive closure is being used, and cc
+transitive closure is being used, and cc should be 0 if the

 transitive closure is not being used.
-We recommend setting cc
+We recommend setting cc to

 When using comparison-based record linkage methods, scalability is a concern,